gHeNeY/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A folder that describes what each script does
+File that shows the description for each scripts